Doshi Men’s Belt Sizing Guide – Accurate Sizing Made Simple

 How a Belt Should Fit

 A properly sized belt should fasten at or near the middle hole.
+Not everyone will fit perfectly into a belt so if you fit into a hole just before or after the middle, you're ok!
 That leaves a balanced length of strap—about 2–3 inches—after the buckle, so it fits neatly into the belt loops without hanging too long or falling short.

 FAQs: Belt Sizing Questions People Ask